sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "But ye didn't go for it, lad.
 What 'appened?"

 The penguin chuckled.
 "It's the darndest thing.
 It promised me so much, but I didn't think I could do it.
-So I gave them to someone who I thought needed the confidence."
+So I used my movies to give them to someone who I thought needed the confidence."

 "The lass..."

 "Indeed."
 Grooves sighed, and rested his flippers on his front.
 "Least it got into the right hands.
 Just, be mindful, old friend.
 We may not have had the Time Pieces anymore, but you and I still know a fair bit about working ourselves way too hard."

 "You do?"
 The conductor chuckled.
-"And here I was, thinkin' all yer made were feel good pieces."
+"And here I was, thinkin' all yer made were feel good, glorified music videos."

 "Implying I don't chew through hundreds of takes trying to get my actors to perform."
 Grooves joined him in the laughter.